Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

      -p yourPrincipalId=${PRINCIPAL_ID}
    ```

-1. Apply workaround for Azure AI Studio not deploying its managed network.
+1. Apply workaround for Azure AI Foundry not deploying its managed network.

-   Azure AI Studio tends to delay deploying its managed network, which causes problems when trying to access Azure AI Studio's portal experience in the next step.
+   Azure AI Foundry tends to delay deploying its managed network, which causes problems when trying to access the Azure AI Foundry portal experience in the next step.
 Your final IaC implementation must account for this.

    :clock8: *This might take about 15 minutes.*